kinten108101/Setzer/README.md

-# Setzer Adwaita
+# Chisel

-Simple yet full-featured LaTeX editor for the GNU/Linux desktop, written in Python with Gtk.
+Simple yet full-featured LaTeX editor for the GNU/Linux desktop, written in Python with GTK.

-This is a fork of [Setzer](https://www.cvfosammmm.org/setzer/) with a modern Libadwaita coat of paint!
+Chisel is a fork of [Setzer](https://www.cvfosammmm.org/setzer/) with a modern Libadwaita coat of paint!

 ![Screenshot](data/screenshot.png)

-## Running Setzer with Gnome Builder
+## Running Chisel with Gnome Builder

-To run Setzer with Gnome Builder just click the "Clone.." button on the start screen, paste in the url (https://github.com/kinten108101/Setzer.git), click on "Clone" again, wait for it to download and hit the play button.
+To run Chisel with Gnome Builder just click the "Clone.." button on the start screen, paste in the url (https://github.com/kinten108101/Chisel.git), click on "Clone" again, wait for it to download and hit the play button.
 It will build Setzer and its dependencies and then launch it.

 Warning: Building Setzer this way may take a long time (~ 30 minutes on my laptop).

-## Running Setzer on Debian (probably Ubuntu, other Distributions too?)

-This way is probably a bit faster and may save you some disk space.
-I develop Setzer on Debian and that's what I tested it with.
-On Debian derivatives (like Ubuntu) it should probably work the same.
-On distributions other than Debian and Debian derivatives it should work more or less the same.
-If you want to run Setzer from source on another distribution and don't know how please open an issue here on GitHub.
-I will then try to provide instructions for your system.

-1. Run the following command to install prerequisite Debian packages:<br />
-`apt-get install meson python3-gi gir1.2-gtk-4.0 gir1.2-gtksource-5 gir1.2-pango-1.0 gir1.2-poppler-0.18 gir1.2-webkit-6.0 gettext python3-cairo python3-gi-cairo python3-pexpect gir1.2-adw-1 python3-bibtexparser python3-willow python3-numpy gir1.2-xdp-1.0`

-2. Download und Unpack Setzer from GitHub

-3. cd to Setzer folder

-4. Run meson: `meson builddir`<br />
-Note: Some distributions may not include systemwide installations of Python modules which aren't installed from distribution packages.
-In this case, you want to install Setzer in your home directory with `meson builddir --prefix=~/.local`.

-5. Install Setzer with: `ninja install -C builddir`<br />
-Or run it locally: `./scripts/setzer.dev`

 ## Building your documents from within the app